determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-requirements.rst

 -  Slurm 19.05 or greater.

--  Singularity 3.7 or greater.
+-  Singularity 3.7 or greater or PodMan 3.3.1 or greater.

 -  A cluster-wide shared filesystem.